North Braddock Mayoral Nominee Accused Of Punching Mother And Daughter

 A woman who did not want to go on camera told KDKA that she was romantically involved with Lee and thought she saw him with another woman on Tuesday.

-She told KDKA that she became angry and pushed Lee, who she claims responded by punching her and her daughter.MORE NEWS: Study: Average Person In Pennsylvania Experiences 3 Heartbreaks In Lifetime
+She told KDKA that she became angry and pushed Lee, who she claims responded by punching her and her daughter.MORE NEWS: United Steelworks And ATI Ratify Four Year Contract, Ending Months Long Strike